WinsomeYuen/SoundTrAD/README.md

 - MySQLdb\
 `pip install mysqlclient`

 Downloading PyQt5 has been a bit buggy to download via terminal lately for on windows OS with the recent updates that have rolled out.
-So, if the above does not work try downloading the exe file from sourceforge: https://sourceforge.net/projects/pyqt/files/PyQt5/
+So, if the above does not work try downloading the exe file from sourceforge: https://sourceforge.net/projects/pyqt/files/PyQt5/.\
+Alternatively you could install using brew:\
+`brew install pyqt5`

 The MySQLdb download may not work above as I am using a windows OS and had to find a different method, so possibly try these alternatives instead: